bdaniels8135/dropdown-menu/README.md

-# Drop-Down Menu
+# Resizable Nav

-This repo is code for a basic drop-down menu implementation.
+This repo is code for a nav which will automatically resize itself to fit space while placing all additional options in a dropdown menu.